 Ceramic dog bowls can be a bit noisy: This is a fairly minor problem, but ceramic dog bowls will make a noise when your pup’s ID tag repeatedly knocks.

-Ceramic dog bowls can chip: Even if you drop a ceramic bowl and it splinters instead of breaking completely, it is not safe to use.
+Ceramic dog bowls can chip: Even if you drop a ceramic bowl and splinters instead of breaking completely, it is unsafe to use.
 Your pet could easily cut himself while eating from a chipped bowl.